nyl-dev/ac-map/README.md

 # ac-map
 **awecuration.com open geographic database**

 This is the geographic database which visualises locations of technology art studios and their exhibitions as [@awe.curation](https://www.instagram.com/awe.curation/) promoted them.
 This repository contains the tools and data used to create this interactive map, showcasing the global footprint of technology art curated on our Instagram account.
-Each location is tagged with the time period of the exhibition, providing a historical context for the spread and influence of technology art.
+Each location is tagged with the time period of the exhibition, providing a historical context for the spread and influence of technology art over time.

 ## Features